 by being a Layover Home or Shuttle Driver ?

 The following listing does NOT mean our drivers run these interstates on a regular basis.
 Some of them, yes.
-Others, no.
+Others, not necessarily.

 We are just including the major towns and cities along the interstates listed.
 Other cities/towns along these interstates are also needed.

 I-4 (FL) Tampa, St. Petersburg, Orlando;

 I-8 (CA) San Diego; (AZ) Yuma, Casa Grande;

 I-10 (CA) Ontario; (AZ) Phoenix, Tucson; (NM) Las Cruces; (TX) El Paso, San Antonio, Houston; (LA) Lafayette, Baton Rouge, Slidell; (MS) Biloxi; (AL) Mobile; (FL) Pensacola, Tallahassee, Lake City, Jacksonville;

 I-20 (TX) Midland, Odessa, Fort Worth, Dallas, Tyler, Longview; (LA) Shreveport; (MS) Jackson, Meridian; (AL) Birmingham; (GA) Atlanta, Augusta; (SC) Columbia, Florence, Myrtle Beach;

 I-24 (IL) Mount Vernon; (KY) Paducash; (TN) Clarksville, Nashville, Murfreesboro, Chattanooga;

 I-30 (TX) Fort Worth, Dallas; (AR) Texarkana, Little Rock;